-It is widely accepted that magnetic reconnection plays a significant role in converting magnetic energy to thermal energy and kinetic energy of electrons and protons in laboratory plasmas, the Earth's magnetosphere, the solar corona, and in extragalactic jets [1,2].
+It is widely accepted that magnetic reconnection plays a significant role in converting magnetic energy to thermal energy and kinetic energy of electrons and protons in laboratory plasmas, the Earth's magnetosphere, the solar corona, and in extragalactic jets [1, 2].

 In resistive magnetohydrodynamic models, resistivity breaks the frozen-in law in a boundary layer, allowing reconnection to occur.
-A current sheet can be spontaneously unstable to resistive instabilities, like the tearing modes, which lead to magnetic reconnection [3].
-Many numerical codes have been developed to study the nonlinear evolution of tearing modes in two-dimensional approximations [4].
-However, three-dimensional effects may become important in modifying the spatial structure of the current sheets and the reconnection rate [5].
+A current sheet can be spontaneously unstable to resistive instabilities, like the tearing modes, which lead to magnetic reconnection [3, 4].
+Many numerical codes have been developed to study the nonlinear evolution of tearing modes in two-dimensional approximations [5].
+However, three-dimensional effects may become important in modifying the spatial structure of the current sheets and the reconnection rate [6, 7].

-Different numerical studies have been performed to investigate collisionless magnetic reconnection using fluid models, where magnetic reconnection is made possible by electron inertia, and kinetic simulations, in two- and three-dimensional configurations [6,7].
+Different numerical studies have been performed to investigate collisionless magnetic reconnection using fluid models, where magnetic reconnection is made possible by electron inertia, and kinetic simulations, in two and three dimensional configurations [8, 9].
 It has been shown that in the three-dimensional kinetic reconnection the characteristic time scale of the instability is much faster than that of the two-dimensional tearing mode instability.

 The change of the topology of the magnetic field due to magnetic reconnection allows the release of magnetic energy, which can be responsible for the acceleration of particles.
-In two-dimensional reconnection configurations particle acceleration has been extensively studied both analytically and numerically [8].
+In two-dimensional reconnection configurations particle acceleration has been extensively studied both analytically and numerically [10, 11].
 The acceleration is caused by the motion of particles along the electric field in the current sheet, but the magnetic field plays a significant role since it influences the trajectory and therefore the energy gain of the particles.
-Recently, it has become clear that it is essential to include in the model the longitudinal component of the magnetic field, which is parallel to the electric field in the current sheet [9].
-Studies of particle acceleration with a longitudinal magnetic field component have also been performed for the case of a magnetic x line [10].
-Moreover, particle acceleration has been studied PACS numbers: 96.60.qe, 52.35.Vd, 52.65.Cc, 96.60.Iv through numerical simulations in the framework of twodimensional resistive and collisionless reconnection [11,12].
+Recently, it has become clear that it is essential to include in the model the longitudinal component of the magnetic field, which is parallel to the electric field in the current sheet [12]-[14].
+Studies of particle acceleration with a longitudinal magnetic field component have also been performed for the case of a magnetic x-line [15].
+Moreover, particle acceleration has been studied through numerical simulations in the framework of two dimensional resistive and collisionless reconnection [16]-[18].

-All these studies have been performed for simple electric and magnetic field configurations, with homogeneous electric fields, the investigation of more complex three-dimensional configurations has though shown that more realistic simulations are necessary to understand particle acceleration in reconnection regions [13].
-Test particle simulations in three-dimensional electric and magnetic fields, obtained by magnetohydrodynamic simulations of magnetic reconnection, have shown that idealized analytical two-dimensional treatments are too simplified models, which cannot give a complete understanding of the problem [14].
+All these studies have been performed for simple electric and magnetic field configurations, with homogeneous electric fields, the investigation of more complex threedimensional configurations has though shown that more realistic simulations are necessary to understand particle acceleration in reconnection regions [19].
+Test particle simulations in three-dimensional electric and magnetic fields, obtained by magnetohydrodynamic simulations of magnetic reconnection have shown that idealized analytical two-dimensional treatments are too simplified models, which cannot give a complete understanding of the problem [20, 21].

-In the present Letter, we focus our attention on a single current sheet and its fragmentation, as yielded by a resistive magnetohydrodynamics simulation of three-dimensional magnetic reconnection.
+In the present article, we focus our attention on a single current sheet and its fragmentation, as yielded by a resistive magnetohydrodynamics simulation of threedimensional magnetic reconnection.
 The initial equilibrium magnetic field includes a longitudinal component, parallel to the current sheet, as this was recognized to be an important characteristic to understand the acceleration of particles.
 We study the acceleration of electrons and ions in the electromagnetic fields that result from the evolution of this current sheet and discuss the limitations of the MHD approach to reconnecting plasmas and the importance of kinetic effects.